TusharPuri10/Tubeify-Django-Version/README.md

 Usage
 * Input a YouTube video URL on the Tubeify homepage.
-* Click the "Summarize" button to generate a summary of the video.
+* Click the "Generate" button to generate a summary of the video.
-* Explore the summary and click on the "Generate Quiz" button to create a quiz based on the video content.
-* Answer the quiz questions and enhance your understanding of the video.

 Contributing
 Contributions are welcome!
-Please follow the guidelines outlined in CONTRIBUTING.md.

 License
 This project is licensed under the MIT License.

-Acknowledgments
-Special thanks to the OpenAI team for providing the powerful API used in Tubeify.